“Display advertising doesn’t work.”

 Step #1: Find the best traffic sources – Ad Networks

 The first step is getting qualified prospects to your landing pages.
 SaaS companies need high-quality sources of traffic.
 They tend to target a more sophisticated audience made up of business owners and decision-makers.
 You won’t find many “affiliate” traffic sources that cater to this audience.

 Here are the 4 most used networks by SaaS businesses.

 Google Display Network

-BingAds is the 2nd to Google in traffic volume.
+BingAds is second to Google in traffic volume.
 Like Google, their publishers are also going to be of higher quality.
 The downside to BingAds is they have fewer publishers when compared to Google, making it harder to scale your campaigns.
 However, Bing is a great addition when you’ve already got your Google campaigns up and running.

 Native Ad Networks (Outbrain and Taboola)